stafford and direct loan forgiveness

 - Income Contingent Repayment (ICR)

 The loan being forgiven must be a Direct Loan.
 You may have loans from private lenders (Stafford) and also Direct loans.
 You must first consolidate both of these making all your loans Direct loans before you can begin counting your service period.
 If you already have a consolidation loan with another company, you can consolidate again into a Direct Loan in order to take advantage of this benefit.
 (This is the only time you may reconsolidate without adding new money.)

 Loans eligible for this benefit include:

-- Perkins Loans (only if consolidated with Direct)
+- Perkins Loans (only if consolidated into a direct loan consolidation)

 Federal Teacher Loan Forgiveness Program

 To encourage individuals to enter and remain in the teaching profession, the Teacher Loan Forgiveness Program grants loan forgiveness of up to $17,500 for teachers in certain specialties, and up to $5,000 for other teachers who teach for five years in low-income schools and meet other requirements.